 Eligible students are strongly encouraged to submit the completed VIRS application at least eight weeks prior to the planned start date for the research.
 It may take up to one month for VIRS applications to be reviewed and for you to receive your Letter of Acceptance, which you will need to apply for relevant immigration documents (Canadian visa and/or study permit).

 Note that processing times for Canadian visas and study permits vary depending on your location.

 Any changes to the start or end dates of your research must be reported to Go Global in order to ensure your Letter of Acceptance is accurate and that you have proper insurance coverage.

 - Download and save the VIRS Approval Form (pdf) onto your computer

-- Complete the form and obtain all the required signatures. (scanned/emailed copies are OK)
+- Complete the form and obtain all the required signatures. (scanned/emailed copies are acceptable)

 - Save the Approval Form in PDF or JPEG format.

 - Complete the online VIRS Initial Application survey and upload the Approval Form where indicated

 - Proceed to the next step and apply for a UBC Student ID Number (you will only receive the link to this form after successfully submitting the VIRS Initial Application).

-- Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application. *A Campus Wide Login (CWL) will allow you to access the Student Service Centre (SSC), where you will be able make fee payments.
+- Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application.
+A Campus Wide Login (CWL) will allow you to access the Student Service Centre (SSC), where you will be able to make fee payments.

-- Pay the assessed to your Student Service Centre (SSC) account.
+- Pay the assessed fee to your Student Service Centre (SSC) account.
 You should receive your UBC Letter of Acceptance within 2 - 3 weeks after paying your VIRS Program Fee.
 The time will depend on the overall number of applications we are receiving.
 We ask for your patience in this process.
 We are not able to rush or expedite letters of acceptance based on your individual situation.

 - Apply for the appropriate immigration document using the Letter of Acceptance.
 For example, you can apply for a study permit and/or Temporary Resident Visa (TRV), or Electronic Travel Authorization (eTA), if applicable.